satya-das/cib/README.md

 - Change in order of virtual functions of a class.
 - Change in inheritance that doesn't violate previous is-a relationship.
 For example if a class starts deriving from one more base class without removing previous base class then client will remain binary compatible because the is-a relation client is aware of hasn't changed.
 Similarly if a class changes it's base class to another derived class of it's previous base class then also client will remain binary compatible because of same reason that previous is-a relation is still intact.
 - Change in `inline`ness of a function.
 For CIB generated SDKs all inline functions are basically non-inlined and so it doesn't make any difference if `inline`ness of a function is changed.
+- Change in parameter type from by-value to by-const-ref or vice verse.
+Client shouldn't bother if the passed parameter is passed by value or by const-ref (ignoring performance concern of course).

 ### Example